-Under the terms of, and subject to the conditions contained in, the international underwriting agreement, the form of which is filed as an exhibit to the registration statement, the international managers named below of the concurrent offering of the shares of common stock outside the U.S. and Canada, for whom Lehman Brothers International (Europe), Bear, Stearns International Limited, Donaldson, Lufkin & Jenrette International, Goldman Sachs International, Robert W. Baird & Co.
-Incorporated and Baring Brothers Limited, as agent for ING Bank NV are acting as lead managers, have severally agreed, subject to the terms and conditions of the international underwriting agreement, to purchase from WESCO, and WESCO has agreed to sell to each international manager, the aggregate number of shares of common stock set forth opposite the name of each international manager below:
+Under the terms of, and subject to the conditions contained in, the International Underwriting Agreement, the form of which is filed as an exhibit to the Registration Statement, the managers named below of the concurrent offering of the shares of Common Stock outside the U.S. and Canada (the "International Managers" and, together with the U.S. Underwriters, the "Underwriters"), for whom Lehman Brothers International (Europe), Bear, Stearns International Limited, DLJ Securities International, Goldman Sachs International, Robert W. Baird & Co.
+Incorporated and Baring Brothers Limited, as agent for ING Bank NV are acting as lead managers (the "Lead Managers" and, together with the U.S. Representatives, the "Representatives"), have severally agreed, subject to the terms and conditions of the International Underwriting Agreement, to purchase from WESCO, and WESCO has agreed to sell to each International Manager, the aggregate number of shares of common stock set forth opposite the name of each International Manager below: